ev1stensberg/Useful-algorithms/Cryptography/Hooking up With a key.md

 #Usage

-Makes our functions rely on two public keys shared betwen two parties, the encryption and the decryption.
+Makes our functions rely on two public keys shared between two parties, the encryption and the decryption.